-The majority of the conditions which you experience while using cTrader are influenced by your broker.
+The majority of the conditions that you experience while using cTrader are influenced by your broker.
 Each broker will have different settings.
 We have written this section to help you to understand trading conditions further and what influences them.

 Commissions in cTrader are charged based on the volume of the deal.
 Your broker decides on whether to charge commissions, how much should be charged and how they should be charged (USD volume, Lots, Basis Points).
-Commissions which are charged in a currency different to your account currency will be converted into your account currency.
+The Commissions that are charged in a currency different to your account currency will be converted into your account currency.

 The Fair Stop Out level of your account is decided by your broker.
 It is up to your broker to decide which setting % they want to use.
-Every broker uses the same Fair Stop Out algorithm to close positions by closing a position which uses the most margin, as opposed to the most unprofitable.
+Every broker uses the same Fair Stop Out algorithm to close positions by closing a position that uses the most margin, as opposed to the most unprofitable.
 This logic used by cTrader increases your chances of recovery by freeing up your margin to secure profits from the remaining positions.

 There are a huge number of variables contributing to the Price and the Spread.
 When trading in true market conditions the spread can become wider, or it can even become negative.
-Factors which do influence it are your brokers' Liquidity Provider(s), your brokers' settings, the time of day (trading session), news announcements and market sentiment to name a few.
-All of these things affect the prices which you are seeing.
+Factors that do influence it are your brokers' Liquidity Provider(s), your brokers' settings, the time of day (trading session), news announcements and market sentiment to name a few.
+All of these things affect the prices that you are seeing.

 Please Note: cTrader is a non-dealing desk platform.
 It is impossible for your broker to manipulate pricing, charts, and history.

-cTrader fills orders using VWAP (Volume Weighted Average Price), this means that depending on the volume of your order, it will not necessarily be filled using the top of book price which you see on the charts.
+cTrader fills orders using VWAP (Volume Weighted Average Price), this means that depending on the volume of your order, it will not necessarily be filled using the top of book price that you see on the charts.
 Slippage is entirely possible when using Market Orders and is a genuine condition of trading in a true STP environment.
 Generally, it is unavoidable and not something your broker can control, it is simply down to market conditions such as volatility when prices are rising or falling quickly.
 If you want to avoid slippage you can use Market Range Orders or Limit Orders.

 Swap rates are applied by your broker.
 When you hold a position overnight your broker also incurs fees from their liquidity provider, the fees you are charged reflect the fees your broker is charged.
 We recommend you contact your broker for more information about their Swap rates.